Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Salary expectations for curriculum and instruction specialists

-As of May 2021, a curriculum and instruction specialist (also known as an instructional coordinator) earned an annual salary ranging between $38,390 and $101,090, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2023, a curriculum and instruction specialist (also known as an instructional coordinator) earned an annual salary ranging between $46,540 and $109,500, with a median wage of $74,620, according to BLS.
 A variety of factors can impact salary, including years of experience and level of education.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.